amanlai/plot_animation/README.md

-# plot_animation
+There are two python functions in animated_plots.py as listed below.

 ```python
 BarchartAnimation(df, filename=None, n_bars=None, fixed_max=True, periods_per_second=1.4, frames_per_period=70,
                   period_pause=110, colors=None, title=None, barlabel_format='{:,.2f}', barlabel_position='inside',
                   optional_text=None)
 ```
-A function that creates a running bar chart animation (where each figure is size (12,5)) using FuncAnimation from matplotlib.animation library.
+A function that creates a running bar chart animation where for a given dataframe df, the top `n_bars` values for each column will be plotted as bars ranked from 1st to `n_bars`th and joined together using FuncAnimation from matplotlib.animation library to create a running animation.
 Data must be a wide pandas DataFrame where columns represent time periods and indexes represent categories.

 If a filename is passed (with an extension supported by ffmpeg), then the animation will be saved as a file.
 If no filename is passed, it will be returned as an HTML video and